gitdavehorsley/falcon-mcp-codebuild/README.md

   --capabilities CAPABILITY_IAM CAPABILITY_NAMED_IAM
 ```

-**Note**: The template defaults to the official CrowdStrike repository.
-You can override this to use your own fork if needed.
+**Note**: The template is hardcoded to build from the official CrowdStrike Falcon MCP repository at `https://github.com/CrowdStrike/falcon-mcp`.

 ## What It Does